 I tired to Get EM Clean around town and online.
 The price for this British product would have been too high, so I tried a 25% chlorine solution on a sponge.
 The trick is to turn the couch over and spray the same solution on the frame.
 It worked!
 My dark green couch looks perfect and smells wonderful!

 May I ask where I can purchase this?

 My son has a very expensive untreated leather living-room suite.
 He put it into storage 4 months after purchasing it and now it smells of mildew and mold.
 I turned it all over and the frame work was covered so I washed it all off with pure white vinegar which removed it all, but the smell is still there.

-YOu could set it out in the sun or in a hot room to get rid of the smell, or you can purchase activated charcoal here: https://www.ama 2?tag=thrif06-20
+You could set it out in the sun or in a hot room to get rid of the smell, or you can purchase activated charcoal, which neutralizes most smells

 I would tell the storage company.
 They have insurance for situations like this.
 Get a new couch.
 Molds are health hazards.

 I have had a pretty expensive leather couch and loveseat in storage for 10 years.
 I just got them out and they look fine, but smell horrible from mildew.
 I cleaned them with a leather cleaner, but the mildew smell won't go away.
 I really don't want to throw them away.
 Please, can someone give me an idea on how to restore to their original condition?

 I was really stupid and did not replace the moisture absorbing products in my storage bin often enough.
 I really want to save my furniture.
 Help!

 Distilled white vinegar.
 Mix 1 part water and 1 part vinegar.
 Turn couch and loveseat upside down and spray both really good.
 The smell of the vinegar will go away once its dry.
 If you still smell the mildew, do it again, vinegar won't hurt it.
 Then spray it on the leather and wipe dry.
 This works for smoke damage too.